planetarian/KCDocumentation/Chrome83KC3Fix.md

 ## The workaround

+You have a few options at your disposal.
+You can either disable the feature causing the bug, or find a way to stay on Chrome v81.

 ### Option A: Disable Site Isolation
 The simplest fix is to disable Site Isolation.
 You can do this by navigating to `about:flags/#site-isolation-trial-opt-out` in your browser and setting the 'Disable site isolation' option to 'Disabled'.